 The magnitudes are a bit lower if we take a more conservative approach and allow for the possibility that some of the association is attributable to other shocks affecting large firms.
-If we repeat the analysis of Table 3 but include interactions between $ln(MarketCap^{2016})$ and year fixed effects to allow for differential trends by firm size, we find that up to half of the observed increase is driven by The Big Three.
-The average increase in female directors is 0.13 larger in 2019 with $Big3^{2016}$ at its mean value instead of zero.
-This estimate implies that The Big Three led firms to add 2.5 times as many female directors in 2019 as they did in 2016, accounting for 50% of the increase in female directors added in 2019 relative to 2016.
-Likewise, we find that the average female share of directors is 2.29 percentage points higher in 2019 because of Big Three ownership, suggesting about 42% of the overall increase from 2016 to 2019 is attributable to The Big Three.
-A similar calculation indicates that The Big Three's campaigns account for more than a third of the decline in all-male boards over this same period.
+If we repeat the analysis of Table 3 but include interactions between $ln(MarketCap^{2016})$ and year fixed effects to allow for differential trends by firm size, we find that the average female share of directors is 2.3 percentage points higher in 2019 because of Big Three ownership, suggesting about 35% of the overall increase from 2016 to 2019 is attributable to The Big Three.
+Likewise, we find that the average yearly increase in female directors is 0.13 larger in 2019 with $Big3^{2016}$ at its mean value instead of zero, accounting for 76% of the year-over-year increase in female directors in 2019 relative to 2016.
+A similar calculation indicates that The Big Three's campaigns account for a third of the decline in all-male boards over this same period.